wjohnsaunders/DuenderMods/EMS Panel/README.md

 use the slicer to split it into 4 parts, then super glue it back together.
 There are “dog-bone” joiners available for EMS if gluing is not strong enough.

-The dimensions should give you 1mm gap in both directions, however filament shrinkage could cause more gap.
+The dimensions should give you 0.5mm gap all around, however filament shrinkage could cause more gap.
 So it's best to calibrate the shrinkage for your filament and set that in the slicer before printing.